agile-learning-institute/mentorHub-kafka-connect/README.md

         }
 ```

-You should see the source log the change, kcat shoudld show the event, and the logs will probably show an error when the sink connector trys to process the event.
+You should see the source log the change, kcat should show the event, and the logs will probably show an error when the sink connector try's to process the event.